w3f/Grants-Program/applications/glow.md

 based on a prototype previously developed by one of its co-founders.
 We are committed to ever growing the language and its ecosystem.

 Development for *Glow* is currently funded for the next few months.
+Our current Docker image is based on Nix, and we have a new one in progress based on Guix.

-Upcoming features include a user-friendly web-browser UI, and several other types of smart contracts.
+Upcoming features include a user-friendly web-browser [UI](https://www.youtube.com/watch?v=0ltm6RmyDnM), a [MOOC](https://gitlab.com/mukn/glow-mooc)and several new types of smart contracts.

 ### Ecosystem Fit